This Is England '90: Winter

-Kelly leaves the house and walks to her sister's wedding reception.
+Kelly leaves the den and walks to her sister's wedding reception.
 She attempts to leave a card and disappear before she is seen by anyone, but is spotted by Lol.
 The two sisters reconcile during a deep conversation and eventually Kelly agrees to stay and join in the wedding celebrations, becoming re-united with her family and friends.

-The episode ends with a wedding-dance party scene containing most of the major characters from the film and television series, such as Meggy and Pob.
-The happy montage is intercut with a lone Milky standing at the bar brooding over his part in Combo's disappearance.
+The episode ends with a wedding-dance party scene containing most of the major characters from the film and television series, including Meggy and Pob.
+The happy montage is intercut with a lone Milky standing at the bar, evidently remorseful over his part in Combo's disappearance.